TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/javascript/index.md

 if (num && !isNaN(num)) {
     fibonacci(num);
 } else {
-    console.log("Usage: please input the count of fibonacci numbers to output") }
+    console.log("Usage: please input the count of fibonacci numbers to output");
+}

 ```